cloudmesh-community/book/chapters/devops/puppet.md

 $ sudo ./puppet-enterprise-installer -c <FULL PATH TO pe.conf>
 ```

+* Select text-mode when prompted. `pe.conf` file will be opened

+* Change the database node related configuration parameters

+* Installation will begin after file is saved and closed.

-* When installation completes, transfer the installer and the pe.conf
+* Transfer the installer and the pe.conf
-file located at/etc/puppetlabs/enterprise/conf.d/ to the next server.
+file located at /etc/puppetlabs/enterprise/conf.d/ to the next puppet db

-:o: this can be done differently
+server in case if infrastructure with multiple db server needs to be set up.

-#### Install using console
+#### Install the console

-:o: what is a split instalation

-In a split installation, after installing master and PuppetDB,
+In split installation, after installing master and PuppetDB,
 are ready to install from console.

 - Unpack the installation tarball: